Nateshbv/Nateshbv.github.io/Contact.md

 ## You can reach me at:

 #211, Dept. of CS&E,
-IIITR, Traansit in  GEC Campus
+IIITR, Transit in  GEC Campus
 Yermaras Camp, Raichur, Karnataka - 584135